 S.1.6.1.
 Indication of Delivery. - The device shall automatically show on its face the initial zero condition and the quantity delivered (up to the nominal capacity).
+However, the following requirements shall apply:

-However, the first 0.03 L (or 0.009 gal) of a delivery and its associated total sales price need not be indicated.
-(Amended 1982)
+For electronic devices manufactured prior to January 1, 2006, the first 0.03 L (or 0.009 gal) of a delivery and its associated total sales price need not be indicated.